Carroll limit of four-dimensional gravity theories in the first order formalism: Carroll gravity

 One interesting feature of Carroll gravity is that it carries a Weyl symmetry which is not present in the EH gravity.
 In fact, considering the pure Carroll gravity action $S_{pC}=S_C-S_m$, one can easily check that it is invariant under a global scale transformation of the form

 with $\zeta$ being a global parameter.
 In functional form, the symmetry \eqref{weyl1} reads This symmetry equips the fields $e$, $q$, $\theta$, and $\omega$ with a Weyl charge of $+1$, $-1$, $-2$, and $0$, respectively.
+The fact that spin-connection is not Weyl-charged means that space curvature is invariant under Weyl transformations\footnote{The reason why the spin-connection can not be charged is because $R^{ab}$ carry linear and quadratic terms in $\omega^{ab}$.
+Thus, if $\omega^{ab}$ is charged, $R^{ab}$ would not transform with a global scale factor.
+Thence, because $R^{ab}$ appears explicitly in the action \eqref{carrollaction1}, any nontrivial charge would ruin Weyl symmetry.}.
 A local and simpler version of this symmetry is also present in the non-relativistic limit of gravity, but with different charges for the fields, see for instance \cite{Guerrieri:2020vhp,Devecioglu:2018apj}.
 Another difference is that in the present case, the field equations are complete since the boost connection appear in the action \eqref{carrollaction1} and also from the fact that we have a complete set of field equations in \eqref{ehfeq1}.

-By applying the Weyl symmetry \eqref{weyl2} in the full action \eqref{carrollaction1}, it turns out that the matter action also needs to respect Weyl symmetry.
+In order to specify the matter content with minimal requirements, we consider the class of matter actions obeying the Weyl symmetry \eqref{weyl2}.
+This class of matter actions encompass the usual Carroll limit of traditional actions such as the Klein-Gordon, Dirac and Maxwell actions, as one can verify by direct inspection from the results in \cite{Bergshoeff:2017btm}.
 Henceforth, it is not difficult to infer that $S_m$ must assume the more explicit general form

 The densities $M_a$, $\Sigma$, $\pi_a$, and $\rho_{ab}$ are allowed to depend only on $\omega^{ab}$.
 Moreover, $\Sigma$ and $\pi_a$ are 1-forms, $M_a$ is a 2-form, and $\rho_{ab}$ is a 3-form.
 Therefore, the quantities defined in \eqref{ehsour1} are now given by